ane/ane.github.io/_posts/2015-1-1-side-effects-of-functional-programming.markdown

 > functions.
 [Wikipedia](http://en.wikipedia.org/wiki/Side_effect_(computer_science))

 In imperative programming, mutable variables are everywhere.
-We declare counters such as `i++` and rely on their steady updating all the time.
-We fixing an index `i` that points somewhere in memory and with each iteration the index is adjusted to an arbitrary direction, commonly, one step ahead: `i++`.
-Or maybe we just need to do something `n` times, print a string, update the counter.
+We declare counters such as `i++` and rely on their steady updating, we fix an index `i` that points somewhere in memory and with each iteration the index is adjusted to an arbitrary direction, commonly, one step ahead, or maybe we just need to do something `n` times, print a string, or count sums.

 Loops in functional programming work in a different way: they are mappings, from one collection to another, when lists of integers are